-Brief of Mississippi Adjutant General, Lipscomb, 333 F.3d 611 (No. 02-60060), 2002 WL 32255919 at \8-9.
+Brief of Mississippi Adjutant General, Lipscomb, at 8-9, 333 F.3d 611 (No. 02-60060), 2002 WL 32255919.

 We have no need to decide whether the list is completely accurate, but it is sufficient for our purposes to note that there are categories of employees of a state military department other than those involved in the precedents we have discussed.
-In Meister, the plaintiff was not a National Guard technician.
-Despite her separate service as a traditional Guard member, it was during her week-day civilian job (not a dual status one) at the Adjutant General's Department that events occurred for which she brought suit.
+In Meister, the plaintiff was not a dual-status federal technician.
+Though she separately also served as a traditional Guard member, it was during her week-day civilian job at the Adjutant General's Department that events occurred for which she brought suit.

 The Title VII precedent from this court that is most relevant involved a dual-status employee.
 Brown, 227 F.3d 295.
-Captain Frederick Brown was in the United State Air Force Reserves and was also an Air Reserve Technician.
-Such technicians, similar to National Guard Technicians, are civilian employees who must maintain membership in the U.S. Air Force Reserves.
+Captain Frederick Brown was in the United State Air Force Reserves and was also an Air Reserve technician.
+Such technicians, similar to National Guard technicians, are civilian employees who must maintain membership in the U.S. Air Force Reserves.
 Id. at 297-98.
 Captain Brown was apparently employed on an Air Force base.
-He was charged with misconduct as an airman, was discharged from the Air Force Reserves on that basis, and accordingly lost his Air Force Technician position.
+He was charged with misconduct as an airman, was discharged from the Air Force Reserves on that basis, and accordingly lost his Air Force technician position.
 He brought suit under Title VII for racial discrimination.
 Id.
 As here, the military defended on the basis that Feres barred the suit.
 Id.